 Simply put, it’s the figure that represents the percentage of people who were engaged enough by what you put in front of them to click on your link.

 Marketers and advertisers use this ratio to determine the efficacy of an ad, email, landing page, or an entire website.
-CTR can be used to measure the success of ad campaigns, layouts of landing pages and websites, and much more.
+CTR can be used to measure the success of ad campaigns, Facebook ad images, layouts of landing pages and websites, and much more.

 What is CTR on Facebook?

 Now for how CTR applies to your Facebook advertising.
 CTR on Facebook is pretty straightforward.
-It’s the ratio of how many times an ad has been clicked to the times it’s been seen.
+It’s the ratio of how many times an ad has been clicked on the times it’s been seen.